 • We all face death.
 At the time Jesus spoke this, His friend Lazarus had been in the grave for four days.
 But Jesus, the author and giver of life, raised dead Lazarus from the grave.
 By doing this, Jesus gave visible assurance that He has the power to raise all who believe in Him at the day of His second coming.

 1 Corinthians 15:19-23 If only for this life we have hope in Christ, we are of all people most to be pitied.
 But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
 For since death came through a man, the resurrection of the dead comes also through a man.
 For as in Adam all die, so in Christ all will be made alive.
 But each in turn: Christ, the firstfruits; then, when he comes, those who belong to him.

 • This passage describes the bodily resurrection of the “dead in Christ” at Jesus’ second coming.

 • Having born our sins on the cross, Jesus was buried.
 On the third day He rose from death to everlasting life.
-He is “the firstfruits” of the resurrection.
+He is “the firstfruits” of the resurrection, the first to rise from death to life everlasting.
 At some time yet future from today, “when He comes [He will raise from the dead] those who belong to Him.”